simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 The size of the stacks can have a huge impact on the memory consumption when using model-checking.
-By default, each snapshot will save a copy of the whole stacks and not only of the part which is really meaningful: you should expect the contribution of the memory consumption of the snapshots to be @f$ @mbox{number of processes}
+By default, each snapshot will save a copy of the whole stacks and not only of the part that is really meaningful: you should expect the contribution of the memory consumption of the snapshots to be @f$ @mbox{number of processes}
 @times @mbox{stack size} @times @mbox{number of states} @f$.

-When compiled against the model checker, the stacks are not protected with guards: if the stack size is too small for your application, the stack will silently overflow on other parts of the memory (see :ref:`contexts/guard-size <cfg=contexts/guard-size>`).
+When compiled against the model checker, the stacks are not protected with guards: if the stack size is too small for your application, the stack will silently overflow into other parts of the memory (see :ref:`contexts/guard-size <cfg=contexts/guard-size>`).

 .. _cfg=model-check/replay: